 Theme: Witnesses for Christ and the Church.

 The witness in our lesson did not obtain his commission to witness after the resurrection of Christ.
 He was an apostle “born out of due time.”
-He was not there on the mount to see the risen Lord ascend into the heaven.
-While they stood there “looking steadfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, ye men of Galilee, why stand ye gazing up into heaven?
+He was not there on the mount to see the risen Lord ascend into heaven.
+While they stood there, “looking steadfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, ye men of Galilee, why stand ye gazing up into heaven?
 This same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven,” Acts 1:9-11.

-Our witness and apostle to the Gentiles was that of Paul: once a persecutor, now turn preacher; a destroyer of the way, now a defender of the faith; once an enemy of Christ now a servant of Christ.
-He now is on his way to Rome, to stand before the seat of Caesar, to bear witness of Christ and the Church.
+Our witness and apostle to the Gentiles were that of Paul: once a persecutor, now turn preacher; a destroyer of the way, now a defender of the faith; once an enemy of Christ, now a servant of Him.
+He is now on his way to Rome to stand before the seat of Caesar and bear witness for Christ and the Church.
+Our topic title is: “All Hope Was Lost.”
+We will discuss three things:

-1. Paul’s Witness: “Amidst Perilous Ragings”
+1. Paul’s Witness: “Amidst Perilous Raging”

 2. Paul’s Witness: “After Promised Reassurance”